Mesrovb Jacob Seth: Biography

 Mesrovb Jacob Seth (the anglicized version of his Armenian name, Mesrovb Hakovb Setiants) was born on 15 March 1871 in the Armenian colony of New Julfa near Isfahan, Iran, to Hakovb (Jacob) and Vardeni Setiants.
 His father was the brother-in-law of the noted Armenian author Mesrop Taghiadian, of whom Seth was a great admirer.
 Seth received his primary education at the Protestant missionaries' school in his hometown.
 In 1889, Seth's family emigrated to Calcutta, India, where he attended the Armenian College as a day scholar for a year.
 After graduating, he passed the entrance examinations of the University of Calcutta.
 He attained success as a scholar, especially of Classical Armenian, his favourite subject, of which he was an ardent lover and noted exponent.
 He was one of the few Armenian authors in his time who continued to write in Classical Armenian.
 In 1895, he was appointed examiner of Modern and Classical Armenian of the University of Calcutta, a position he held for the rest of his life.

-Seth worked as a jeweler to make a living, although he devoted all of his free time to his literary activities and historical research.
+Seth worked as a jeweller to make a living, although he devoted all of his free time to his literary activities and historical research.
 He displayed extraordinary aptitude for and interest in historical and antiquarian research and for many decades engaged himself energetically in the study of old manuscripts, letters, epitaphs and memorial tablets in churches and cemeteries throughout India and presenting these collectively and intelligently to his compatriots and to those interested in these studies.
-He was appointed a member of the Indian HIstorical Records Commission in 1925.
+He was appointed a member of the Indian Historical Records Commission in 1925.
 He was also a member of the Royal Asiatic Society of Bengal and Royal Asiatic Society of Great Britain and Ireland.

 Seth was active in the Armenian community of Calcutta and held several prominent positions in Armenian institutions.
 From 1910 to 1915, he was a member of the board of trustees of the Armenian College.
 He served as a member of the administration of Calcutta's Armenian Church of the Holy Nazareth on several occasions and was vice-president of the local branch of the Armenian General Benevolent Union.

 Mesrovb J. Seth died on 31 October 1939 at the age of 68.
 He never married and had no children.
 He is buried in St. Gregory the Illuminator Armenian Church in Calcutta.
 Seth's personal papers, including several unpublished works, were reportedly sold and lost after his death.